akka/akka/akka-docs/pending/stm-java.rst

   }.execute();

 The following settings are possible on a TransactionFactory:

-* familyName - Family name for transactions.
+- familyName - Family name for transactions.
 Useful for debugging because the familyName is shown in exceptions, logging and in the future also will be used for profiling.
-* readonly - Sets transaction as readonly.
+- readonly - Sets transaction as readonly.
 Readonly transactions are cheaper and can be used to prevent modification to transactional objects.
-* maxRetries - The maximum number of times a transaction will retry.
+- maxRetries - The maximum number of times a transaction will retry.
-* timeout - The maximum time a transaction will block for.
+- timeout - The maximum time a transaction will block for.
-* trackReads - Whether all reads should be tracked.
+- trackReads - Whether all reads should be tracked.
 Needed for blocking operations.
 Readtracking makes a transaction more expensive, but makes subsequent reads cheaper and also lowers the chance of a readconflict.
-* writeSkew - Whether writeskew is allowed.
+- writeSkew - Whether writeskew is allowed.
 Disable with care.
-* blockingAllowed - Whether explicit retries are allowed.
+- blockingAllowed - Whether explicit retries are allowed.
-* interruptible - Whether a blocking transaction can be interrupted if it is blocked.
+- interruptible - Whether a blocking transaction can be interrupted if it is blocked.
-* speculative - Whether speculative configuration should be enabled.
+- speculative - Whether speculative configuration should be enabled.
-* quickRelease - Whether locks should be released as quickly as possible (before whole commit).
+- quickRelease - Whether locks should be released as quickly as possible (before whole commit).
-* propagation - For controlling how nested transactions behave.
+- propagation - For controlling how nested transactions behave.
-* traceLevel - Transaction trace level.
+- traceLevel - Transaction trace level.

 You can also specify the default values for some of these options in akka.conf.
 Here they are with their default values:

 ::

   stm {
-    max-retries = 1000
-    timeout = 10
+    fair             = on     # Should global transactions be fair or non-fair (non fair yield better performance) max-retries      = 1000
+    timeout          = 5      # Default timeout for blocking transactions and transaction set (in unit defined by
+                              #     the time-unit property)
     write-skew       = true
     blocking-allowed = false
     interruptible    = false
     speculative      = true
     quick-release    = true
-    propagation = requires
+    propagation      = "requires"
-    trace-level = none
+    trace-level      = "none"
   }

 Transaction lifecycle listeners